The Smart Ageing Summit

 Founder of LiNK BREATHING, Breathing Habits Retrainer, Speaker & Educator

-Jane Tarrant, the Founder of LiNK BREATHING and Author of ‘Rose Loses Her Nose’, is a Breathing Retrainer & Healthy Breathing Habit Educator.
+Jane Tarrant, the Founder of LiNK BREATHING and Author of ‘Rose Loses Her Nose’ is a Breathing Retrainer & Healthy Breathing Habit Educator.
 She retrained as a breathing coach upon discovering the power of reclaiming optimal breathing habits.
 She sheds light on the complex web of breathing's connection to overall health and the ways in which it can deteriorate over time.
 Breathing Retraining has been shown to help with numerous issues including snoring, anxiety, stress, panic attacks, digestion, mental focus and mood, sleep quality, sports performance, recovery and pain, among others.
 Jane's unwavering commitment to helping others realise that how we breathe matters, has established her as a respected figure in the Oxford community and beyond, even taking her to the Paris 2024 Olympics to educate Olympians.

 -